On a functional equation for symmetric linear operators on $C^{*}$ algebras: Introduction

 where $T$ is a (not necessarily continuous) linear map on a $C^{*}$ algebra $A$ and $T^{2}=T\circ T$.
-An operator which satisfies (\ref{EQ}) is called a \textit{partial multiplier}.\\ We observe that a partial multiplier is automatically a continuous operator.
-Despite of its pure algebraic nature, we will see that for certain $C^{*}$ algebras, this functional equation has a geometric interpretation in term of inner product preserving maps, see proposition 2.
-Our reason that we choose the name "partial multiplier" for such operators is that an injective partial multiplier on an algebra $A$ can be considered as an element of multiplier algebra of $A$, see (\ref{inj}) proposition 1.\\ Although a partial multiplier is not necessarily a multiplicative operator, we show that its kernel is always a closed two sided ideal.\\
+An operator which satisfies (\ref{EQ}) is called a \textit{partial multiplier}.\\ We observe that a partial multiplier is automatically continuous.
+Despite of its pure algebraic nature, we will see that for certain $C^{*}$ algebras, this functional equation has a geometric interpretation in terms of inner product preserving maps, see Proposition 2.\\

+Our reason that we choose the name "partial multiplier" for such operators is that an injective partial multiplier on an algebra $A$ can be considered as an element of multiplier algebra of $A$, see (\ref{inj}) Proposition 1.
+Another reason for this name is that a partial multiplier $T$ on a unial $C^{*}$ algebra $A$ is equal to multiplication by $T(1)$, provided that we restrict $T$ to $T(A)$. \\

-Obviously for every $\lambda \in \mathbb{R}$, the linear map $T(x)=\lambda x$ is a partial multiplier which we call it a trivial map.
-In this paper we are interested in conditions on a $C^{*}$ algebra $A$, under which every partial multiplier is necessarily a trivial map.
-Our main result is the following: \begin{thm} Every partial multiplier on a $C^{*}$ algebra $A$ is trivial if $A$ satisfies each of the following conditions: \begin{enumerate}[(I)] \item $A$ is a simple $C^{*}$-algebra. \item $A$ is unital, with trivial center, and has a faithful trace such that each zero-trace element lies in the closure of the span of commutator elements. \item $A=B(H)$ where H is a separable Hilbert space. \end{enumerate} \end{thm}
+Obviously for every $\lambda \in \mathbb{R}$, the trivial linear map $T(x)=\lambda x$ is a partial multiplier.
+In this paper we are interested in conditions on a $C^{*}$ algebra $A$, under which every partial multiplier is necessarily a trivial map. \begin{thm1} Every partial multiplier on a $C^{*}$ algebra $A$ is trivial if $A$ satisfies any one of the following conditions: \begin{enumerate}[(I)] \item $A$ is a simple $C^{*}$-algebra. \\

+\item $A$ is unital, with trivial center, and has a faithful trace such that each zero-trace element lies in the closure of the span of commutator elements. \\